Nano ASP.NET SaaS Boilerplate

 • Tenants

 Razor pages contain a code-behind file, which you can access by expanding the .cshtml file in the solution explorer.
 Anything that’s needed by the initial page load should be defined as part of the page model in the code-behind.
-DTOs defined here will facilitate jQuery unobtrusive validation functionality if named by convention.
-Even though this is a pages based UI, much of the CRUD operations are handled via API controllers to avoid page reloads and provide a better UX.
+DTOs will facilitate jQuery unobtrusive validation functionality if named by convention.
+Even though this is a page-based UI, much of the CRUD operations are handled with AJAX requests to API controllers to avoid page reloads and provide a better UX.

 Template Resources contains all of the component samples.
 These are divided into Base UI and Extended UI: